9310 vs C158: Is One AR-15 Bolt Really Better? (No)

 Being case-hardened, C158 affords a wear-resistant surface, while maintaining a softer inner core.
 This affords the steel both good shock absorption and resistance to deformation when placed under high loads, and good resistance to scratching, marring, and pitting.

 C158 is carburized (case-hardened by depositing carbon onto the steel's surface) at 1,550 to 1,650 degrees (F).
 It is then air cooled using inert gas before being reheated to 1,450 to 1,550 degrees (F).
 It is then quenched in oil to harden its core.
-Finally, the steel is tempered at 200 to 300 degrees (F).
+Finally, the steel is tempered at 200 to 300 degrees (F) to relieve stress.

 Once hardened, C158 yields approximately 1103 MPa (megapascals) tensile strength, with a yield point -- the point at which stress imparted on the steel causes it to permanently deform -- of 931 MPa.